Mobvoi: History

 Mobvoi was founded in October 2012 by Zhifei Li.
 In May 2013, Mobvoi released their Voice Search Service featured in the popular messaging app, WeChat.
 In 2014, Mobvoi launched their independent voice search app called Chumenwenwen, which covers over 60 vertical domains, providing various types of everyday information.

-In 2014, Mobvoi released their own Android-based smartwatch operating system, TicWear OS by Google 1.0.
+In 2014, Mobvoi released their own smartwatch operating system, TicWear, based on Google's Wear OS.
+Among the modifications, TicWear removes Google's services, which are banned in China.
 Mobvoi partnered with Frog Design to release TicWatch.

+In 2015 Google formed a strategic partnership with Mobvoi to work together on the efforts to bring Wear OS to China.
+The Moto 360 was the first Wear OS device in China to carry Chinese voice search and voice controls powered by Mobvoi.
+Mobvoi also launched the Google-backed Mobvoi Store China.

-In June 2015, Mobvoi launched TicWatch in China featuring TicWear 3.0.
-The TicWatch has been ranking first in sales for Android smartwatches in China, second to Apple Watch on platforms such as JD.com, Tmall, Suning, and Amazon.
+Then, in June 2015, Mobvoi launched the TicWatch in China, featuring their TicWear operating system.
+The TicWatch ranked first in sales for Android smartwatches in China, coming in second to Apple Watch on platforms such as JD.com, Tmall, Suning, and Amazon.
 TicWatch has 100K+ users and 100M+ sales.

-Wear OS by Google formed a strategic partnership with Mobvoi to work together on the efforts to bring Wear OS by Google to China.
-Moto 360 is the first Wear OS by Google device in China to carry Chinese voice search and voice controls powered by Mobvoi.
-Mobvoi launched Mobvoi Store, which is official Wear OS by Google partner in China.

 In 2016, Mobvoi launched TicAuto, an AI enabled mirror for automobiles.
 CES 2016 showcased Ticauto and Ticmirror in the automotive field innovations section.

-In June 2016, TicWatch 2 was launched on JD crowdfunding platform and sold over RMB 12 million within 11 days.
-On July 25, 2016, Mobvoi launched TicWatch 2 Global Edition on Kickstarter.
-The Kickstarter achieved its goal of US$50 thousand in less than ten minutes.
-The campaign generated over 2 million in support in less than 29 days.
-In April 2017, According to the reports, Mobvoi launched chatbot that can communicate with voice-activated smart home devices.
+In June 2016, the TicWatch 2 was launched on the JD.com's crowdfunding platform, and sold over RMB 12 million within 11 days.
+On July 25, 2016, Mobvoi launched the TicWatch 2 Global Edition on Kickstarter.
+The Kickstarter achieved its goal of US$50,000 in less than ten minutes and generated over 2 million in support in less than 29 days.

+In April 2017, Mobvoi launched a chatbot that can communicate with voice-activated smart home devices.
+In 2020, Mobvoi released an AI anchor for Guangming Daily.

 Products

 Chumenwenwen Mobile Voice Search

 Chumenwenwen is a voice-activated AI assistance app available on Android and iOS devices.
 It enables searches in over 60 vertical fields of interest.
 It provides users the ability to ask it for directions, restaurant suggestions, news, and weather information, among many other options.
-In 2014, Chumenwenwen became the official voice service provider for Wear OS by Google users in China.
+In 2014, Chumenwenwen became the official voice service provider for Wear OS users in China.